-- Students will be required to wear masks in most cases during brain breaks with exceptions for safe and physically distant planned activities. - Division and classroom cohort schedules and designated areas will be developed to allow students to safely play during outdoor brain break. - Wellington may limit access to certain playground equipment or activities that are 'high touch' or create challenges for maintaining social distance. - Masks will be required if the space inhibits social distancing as well as when students are traveling to and from brain break. - Playground equipment will be disinfected regularly throughout the day. - Students will be encouraged not to touch eyes, mouth, or nose during brain break outdoors. - Students will be required to thoroughly wash their hands when entering the building before returning to class.
+- Students are required to wear masks in most cases during brain breaks with exceptions for safe and physically distant planned activities. - Division and classroom cohort schedules as well as designated areas are designed to allow students to safely play during outdoor brain break. - Wellington may limit access to certain playground equipment or activities that are 'high touch' or create challenges for maintaining social distance. - Masks are required if the space inhibits social distancing as well as when students travelling to and from brain break. - Playground equipment is disinfected regularly throughout the day. - Students are encouraged not to touch eyes, mouth, or nose during brain break outdoors. - Students are required to thoroughly wash their hands when entering the building before returning to class.

-Lunch Procedures (updated)
+Lunch Procedures

-- Families will have the choice to opt out of participation in Wellington's food service program and instead may bring a packed lunch.
-Please be aware that families that choose to opt out of the food service program will not be eligible for refunds or credits for the cost of lunch.
-Families will have the opportunity every month to change their lunch preferences in Veracross. - Lunch will be available for students learning on campus and will be packaged to reduce risk. - The food service program will continue to accommodate allergen and other dietary needs as specified on student intake forms in Veracross. - Students will eat in the dining room (one class, one week at a time) or in their assigned space with a safe rotating schedule and safe distancing at tables. - The dining room and food service program will be adjusted to allow for distancing and the limitation of shared contact areas. - Like other areas of a school building, common kitchen and dining surfaces will be cleaned and disinfected between uses. - Safety protocols will be implemented in each classroom or designated eating space to ensure the safety of all students who have food allergies. - Masks and gloves will be worn by dining staff, and proper training for COVID-19 transmission and disinfection of facilities will be provided. - Students must bring their own water bottles for use throughout the day. - While water fountains will be covered to avoid use, water bottle filling stations will still be available and will be disinfected regularly.
+Families have the choice to opt out of participation in Wellington's food service program and instead may bring a packed lunch.
+Please be aware that families choosing to opt out of the food service program will not be eligible for refunds or credits for the cost of lunch.
+Families have the opportunity every month to change their lunch preferences in Veracross.

+- Lunch is available for students learning on campus and is packaged to reduce risk. - The food service program continues to accommodate allergen and other dietary needs as specified on student intake forms in Veracross. - Students eat in the dining room (one grade level, one week at a time) or in their assigned space with a safe rotating schedule and safe distancing at tables. - The dining room and food service program have been adjusted to allow for distancing and the limitation of shared contact areas. - Like other areas of a school building, common kitchen and dining surfaces are cleaned and disinfected between uses. - Safety protocols have been implemented in each classroom or designated eating space to ensure the safety of all students who have food allergies. - Masks and gloves are worn by dining staff, and proper training for COVID-19 transmission and disinfection of facilities are provided. - Students must bring their own water bottles for use throughout the day. - While water fountains are covered to avoid use, water bottle filling stations are still available and disinfected regularly.